-In coming years the old, small storefronts along 35th Ave NE may be replaced with taller townhouse structures.
+In coming years the small storefronts built in the 1940s along 35th Ave NE may be replaced with taller townhouse structures.
 Townhouses have none of the romance of the Big Green House but the lives of the people of Wedgwood, no matter what kind of housing they live in, will form the story of the neighborhood in coming years.
-Here is an article about what the neighborhood planning process, called the Future of 35th Ave NE Project, has been doing to prepare for changes to the commercial district.
-Updates on neighborhood land use issues are also posted on the Wedgwood Community Council page whenever issues come up.

 The Future of 35th Project, a grant-funded neighborhood planning effort, was completed in 2014 and was presented to the Land Use Committee of City Council in February 2015.
 As of today we see that the work of community volunteers in planning and in asking City Council for better zoning in the commercial district along 35th Avenue NE, has been all for naught.
 What was wanted was appropriate zoning in Wedgwood’s commercial district to have storefronts instead of townhouses.
 City Council has been completely unresponsive to requests to support the business district along 35th Avenue NE.